Unclonable Cryptography in Linear Quantum Memory: Introduction

 Alternatively, if we just assume the existence of an exponentially-secure perfect 2-to-1 trapdoor function, we avoid the 2-to-1 function issue entirely, and obtain:

-\begin{theorem} There exists secure OSS with $\tilde{O}(\lambda)$-sized quantum secret keys, assuming each of the following: (1) sub-exponentially-secure indistinguishability obfuscation, (2) exponentially-secure one-way functions, and (3) $2^{O(\lambda_{LWE}/\log \lambda_{LWE})}$-secure LWE with a polynomial noise-modulus ratio, and (4) perfect 2-to-1 trapdoor functions with exponentially-secure collision-resistance, which are ``decomposable'' \end{theorem}
+\begin{theorem} Assume all of the following: (1) sub-exponentially-secure indistinguishability obfuscation, (2) exponentially-secure one-way functions, (3) $2^{O(\lambda_{LWE}/\log \lambda_{LWE})}$-secure LWE with a polynomial noise-modulus ratio, and (4) perfect 2-to-1 trapdoor functions with exponentially-secure collision-resistance, which are ``permutation-indistinguishable''.
+Then, there exists OSS with $\tilde{O}(\lambda)$-sized quantum secret keys, that can sign on messages of size $\lambda$ and such that for every $T$-time quantum adversary, the probability to break strong unforgeability is bounded by $\frac{T}{2^{\Omega(\lambda)}}$. \end{theorem}

 Note that (4) implies (2).
 Here, $2^{O(\lambda_{LWE}/\log\lambda_{LWE})}$-secure LWE is a relaxation of optimal LWE to the case of polynomial $q$, requiring that security scales exponentially in the dimension $n$, while the secrets have size $\lambda_{LWE}=n\log q=O(n\log n)$.
 We will set $n=O(\lambda)$, giving $\lambda_{LWE}=O(\lambda\log\lambda)$, so that we achieve security against $2^\lambda$-time attacks.